You might be tempted

 First: that’s typical for free services.
 All I can say is, you get what you pay for.

 Second: if there is no supported way to get access, or the supported ways don’t work, you can’t get access to the account.
 Period.
 You are out of luck.

-If it was your account you’re trying to hack back into, you’ve probably lost the account forever.
+If you’re trying to hack back into your own account, you’ve probably lost the account forever.
 It’s no longer your account, or it never was in the first place.

 In extreme cases, the service you’re attempting to get into may listen to lawyers and officers of the court, if you have the legal standing and can afford to go that route.
 You might try that approach if you think it’s worth it.

 Don’t get yourself into this situation.